Diagnosing precocious puberty involves:

 - My child has other health conditions.
 How can we best manage them together?

-- Are there brochures or other printed material I can take home?
+- Do you have brochures I can take home?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions about:
+Your health care provider is likely to ask you questions about:

 - When puberty began for others in the family.